zodwick/healthup-medicine-finder-text/README.md

 # react-image-to-text
-this is react web app which is used to convert image to text using tessaract.js
+image to text conversion for health-up needs text to UI card elemmt